 If you're looking for a platform with a variety of features, Phone.com is a business phone system that has plenty of tools to choose from — including an automated attendant.
 One unique perk that Phone.com offers is its video calls, which are available to all its users.
 You can use this platform to communicate face-to-face with customers or collaborate with teammates internally.

 Price: 13$/user/month for Basic plan, 20$/user/month for Plus plan, 30$/user/month for Pro plan

-Nextiva has a unique, "call pop" feature that displays caller information from your CRM whenever someone reaches out to your business.
+Nextiva is a small business phone service with a unique, "call pop" feature that displays caller information from your CRM whenever someone reaches out to your business.
 That way, reps have all of the customers' information on hand before they even pick up the phone.
 This is important because 59% of customers say that having an experience personalized based on their past interactions with your company is very important to winning their business.